USD/CZK Forex Pair

 America has a mixed capitalist economy which is based on its natural resources, high productivity and a developed infrastructure.
-The US GDP is $15 trillion, representing a fifth of the world’s GDP in purchasing power, however even though the United States’ GDP is bigger than that of any other single nation, it is 5% smaller than that of the EU which is made up of 16 European countries.
+The GDP of the United States is $15 trillion, representing a fifth of the world’s GDP in purchasing power.
+However, even though the US GDP is bigger than that of any other single nation, it is 5% smaller than that of the EU, which is made up of 16 European countries.
 The US Dollar is the main currency chosen for global reserves.

-The US Dollar dates back to 1690 even before the country existed in its own right and was a collection of colonies.
-The country’s first national bank, The Bank of North America, was chartered in Philadelphia to assist with the government’s finances and the US Dollar was selected as the nation’s monetary unit in 1785.
-Notes were introduced in 1861 when they were required to aid in financing the Civil War and in 1863, the national bank was given the power to purchase US bonds and distribute money.
-In 1913, the Federal Reserve Act made a single central bank and an organised system of national banking.
+The US Dollar dates back to 1690, even before the country existed in its own right and was a collection of colonies.
+The country’s first national bank, The Bank of North America, was chartered in Philadelphia to assist with the government’s finances, and the US Dollar was selected as the nation’s monetary unit in 1785.
+Notes were introduced in 1861 when they were required to aid in financing the Civil War, and in 1863, the national bank was given the power to purchase US bonds and distribute money.
+In 1913, the Federal Reserve Act created a single central bank and an organised system of national banking.

 The US economy is very strong, being the biggest global producer of natural gas and oil.
-The world’s 2nd largest manufacturer, the US represents 20% of global manufacturing output.
-The United States also has a strong services industry and of the 500 biggest companies in the world, almost 130 of them have their headquarters in the US.
+As the world’s second-largest manufacturer, the US represents 20% of global manufacturing output.
+The United States also has a strong services industry, and of the 500 biggest companies in the world, almost 130 of them have their headquarters in the US.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|